PaigeZZ/PaigeZZ.github.io/contents/home.md

 ## About
-I am a master's student at the Biomedical Engineering College of Southern Medical University, supervised by **Professor Chenghua Cheng**.
+I am a master's student at the School of Biomedical Engineering, Southern Medical University, supervised by **Professor Shenghua Cheng**.
 My research focuses on medical artificial intelligence, and my long-term goal is to develop clinically deployable, reliable, and transparent AI systems that can support real-world diagnostic and treatment decision-making.